Perfect5th/debian-packaging-from-null-to-hello/README.md

 7 directories, 4 files
 ```

 You can see that, per our `debian/install` file, the `hello-packaging.sh` file is in `usr/bin`.
-This means that when installed, it will be installed to `/usr/biYou can see that, per our n`debian/install` file, the `hello-packaging.sh` file is in `usr/bin`.
+This means that when installed, it will be installed to `/usr/bin`.
+You can see that, per our n`debian/install` file, the `hello-packaging.sh` file is in `usr/bin`.
 This means that when installed, it will be installed to `/usr/bin`.
 It's useful to examine this tree after building to make sure things ended up in the intended places.

 ### Test installation